Keyboard shortcuts

 Project Root

-In this section, leave this options as they are and click Next.
+In this section, leave the options as they are and click Next.

 Project Paths